 1.2 In addition to these conditions, specific terms and conditions may also apply to certain types of account.
 You will be provided with a copy of these where applicable.

-1.3 If we make any changes to these terms and conditions in the future we will advise you of what these are and the reasons for them.
+1.3 If we make any variations to these terms and conditions in the future, we will advise you of what these are and the reasons for doing so.

 2.3 We have the discretion to terminate your membership if regular payments into the Member Account are not maintained.

-2.5 If you do not make any transactions on the Member Account for a period of 12 months and you do not respond to our correspondence, your account will become dormant and will be placed in a suspense account if we are unable to enforce closure.
-We have the discretion to charge an annual administration fee of up to £5 for each dormant account, which is agreed at the Annual General Meeting.
+2.5 If you do not make any transactions on the Member Account for a period of 12 months and you do not respond to our correspondence, your account will become dormant and may be closed or placed in a suspense account if we are unable to enforce closure.
+We have the discretion to charge an annual administration fee for each dormant account, which is agreed at the Annual General Meeting.

-2.6 The Rules of No1 CopperPot Credit Union provide further details of membership.
-A free copy of the rules are available to every Member on request or can be accessed via the Member Area of the website.
+2.7 The Rules of No1 CopperPot Credit Union provide further details of membership.
+A free copy of the rules are available to every member on request or can be accessed via the website.